kurron/ansible-mongodb/README.md

 ```

 ##Verifying The MongoDB Installation
-The simplest way to validate the installation is SSH into the instance and run the MongoDB cli: `mongo`.
+The simplest way to validate the MongoDB installation is to SSH into the instance and run the MongoDB cli: `mongo`.
 If MongoDB is alive and
 listening, you should see something like this:

 ```